hold·back (noun) A hidden payment manufacturers make to dealers on every vehicle sold. You were never supposed to know about it. That’s the point.

 Your Consultation

-1–2 hours via Zoom or Google Meet.
+90 minutes via Zoom.
 We go through your specific vehicle, deal structure, and negotiation position in detail.

 3